Call for Abstracts for the Evidence Leaders Conference for AAS Scholars & Researchers

-The ELA conference targets AAS Fellows, Affiliates, and grantees undertaking research in East and West Africa to provide a platform for sharing lessons in evidence-informed decision making practices across Science, Technology and Innovation (STI) sectors in Africa.
+The ELA conference targets AAS Fellows, Affiliates, grantees and researchers undertaking research in East and West Africa to provide a platform for sharing lessons in evidence-informed decision making (EIDM) practices across Science, Technology and Innovation (STI) sectors in Africa.

 The key purpose of the conference is to promote EIDM and contribute to the development of evidence-informed policy, efficient and effective implementation of policies and programmes as well as learning to accelerate the development of all STI sectors in Africa.

 The conference will be open to individuals and will cover a broad range of lessons learnt from the strategies and interventions being implemented by scholars within the AAS and its networks and programmes to promote and enable sustained use of research evidence in policy and programme decisions.
 The AAS scholars should ensure the topic in line with the SDGs and African Union Agenda 2063.
 The focus should be inclusive of the scholars who can demonstrate the use of evidence in their research addresses/links to the conference themes.

 Conference themes will include, but not limited to:

 - Research translation (synthesis, packaging including the use of policy briefs and other non-scientific evidence products)

 - Focus on building relationships (including working with research evidence champions)

 - Focus on participation in policymaking spaces such as technical working groups (TWGs, taskforces)

 - Enable development and use of guidelines for evidence or research use within government agencies